X-rays with a 6VS-1 (6ВС-1)

 And it sure did a mayhem when it ran – of course, controlled remotely:

-In a head-to-head comparision with the DY86 ran in cold cathode, this is a more powerful X-ray emitter.
+In a head-to-head comparison with the DY86 ran in cold cathode, this is a more powerful X-ray emitter.
 Here’s a 4 second exposure near the tube where you can see energized particles (photons) hitting the CCD sensor, resulting in colorful “dots” in the picture:

 And now an attempt to radiography.
 As mentioned in the DY86 article I did not want to mess with a photosensitive paper and developing it afterwards in a dark room, so I have attempted the “fluoroscopy” method again.
 I used some fluorescent foil strips, from an “emergency-exit” glow in the dark sign, and some blue-emitting, calcium tungstate (scheelite) “PERLUX” intensifier screens, from the former GDR…